Table of contents

 The disadvantage of attacking a moving target was to be made up for by the aforementioned different kinds of attack devices: if the ambush with the submachine gun was for some reason unsuccessful, the grenades should do the job.

 Despite the thorough preparation and the cold-blooded determination of the assassins, the attack itself was on the brink of being a complete disaster.

 Gabčík’s submachine gun jammed at the vital moment as the car slowed down right in front of him.
 As Kubiš then tossed one of the grenades he misjudged his throw: instead of landing inside the open Mercedes, it landed beside the car injuring himself in the process.

 The dazzled and momentarily stunned, but apparently not seriously hurt Heydrich and his driver went after their attackers, trying to shot at them with their pistols.

 With some luck, Gabčík and Kubiš managed to escape in the general confusion, exchanging gun shots with the SS-General while getting rid of their remaining equipment.

 It seemed a bitter failure for the assassins and the Czechoslovakian resistance as a whole.

 Unknown to the assassins, the blast of the grenade had seriously injured Heydrich.
 He died a few days after the attack in a hospital in Prague, presumably due to an infection caused by fragments of the car’s seats which penetrated his lower torso.

-However, the success of the Czechoslovakian resistance seconded by the British military was ultimately paid with the highest possible price.
+However, the success of the Czechoslovakian resistance seconded by the British military was paid with the ultimate price.